ASEMS Part 3 - Assurance

 Core Element Documentation

-Operating Centres, Project Teams or equivalents shall establish, maintain and retain suitable and sufficient information that describes the core elements of the safety and environmental management system(s), their interaction and any related documentation.
+Operating Centres, Delivery Teams or equivalents shall establish, maintain and retain suitable and sufficient information that describes the core elements of the safety and environmental management system(s), their interaction and any related documentation.

 Compliance with the documented safety and environmental management system shall be verified via audit at planned intervals according to a published schedule, and as required.

-At planned intervals commensurate with the risk: i) Operating Centres shall audit their Project Teams' or equivalents' safety and environmental management systems. ii) Project Teams or equivalents shall audit the safety and environmental management systems of their projects. iii) The DE&S Quality, Safety and Environmental Protection Team shall audit the safety and environmental management systems of Operating Centres and Project Teams.
+At planned intervals commensurate with the risk: i) Operating Centres shall audit their Delivery Teams, or equivalents, safety and environmental management systems. ii) Delivery Teams or equivalents shall audit the safety and environmental management systems of their projects. iii) The DE&S Quality, Safety and Environmental Protection Team shall audit the safety and environmental management systems of Operating Centres and Delivery Teams.

-Operating Centres, Project Teams or equivalents shall review their safety and environmental management systems, at planned intervals commensurate with the risk, to ensure their continuing suitability, adequacy and effectiveness.
+Operating Centres, Delivery Teams or equivalents shall review their safety and environmental management systems, at planned intervals commensurate with the risk, to ensure their continuing suitability, adequacy and effectiveness.

 4. Safety and Environmental Cases/Assessments

-Project Teams or equivalents shall establish and maintain through-life environmental cases that provide a compelling, comprehensible and valid argument that the environmental impact of a Product, System or Service is reduced or minimised as far as is reasonably practicable.
+Delivery Teams or equivalents shall establish and maintain through-life environmental cases that provide a compelling, comprehensible and valid argument that the environmental impact of a Product, System or Service is reduced or Best Practicable Environmental Option (BPEO) is applied.

 Identification of Legislation and other Requirements